f-roof/.github/profile/README.md

 - I offer *NO warranty* for the information provided in this project!

-- I am *NOT an expert* in ANY the subjects used in the design and construction of this project!
+- I am *NOT an expert* in ANY of the subjects used in the design and construction of this project!

 - Use it on *your OWN risk*!

-- This is work in progress.
-Everything might change depending on the experimentation results.
+- This is a work in progress.
+Everything might change depending on the experiment results.

 ## Special thanks to

-Dorin Popa, Emil Roșu, Nicolae Oltean.
+Dorin Popa, Nicolae Oltean, Emil Roșu, Dani Cotoară, Eduard Șuică.